Robert Fico: European migrant crisis

-The 2015 European migrant crisis fundamentally shaped Fico's political platform, driving him to adopt an explicit, hardline anti-imigration stance.
+The 2015 European migrant crisis fundamentally shaped Fico's political platform, driving him to adopt an explicit, hardline anti-immigration stance.
 He opposed the EU's mandatory quota mechanism designed to redistribute 120,000 asylum seekers across member states from Greece and Italy.
 Fico described the EU's migration policy as a "ritual suicide" for the bloc and said that Slovakia would "never" accept the quotas.
 His government filed a lawsuit against the European Union at the European Court of Justice in December 2015, challenging the legality of the quota decision.

 Fico described the crisis as a major security threat, stating that his government was "monitoring" the Muslim community after the November 2015 Paris attacks.
 He said that Slovakia would prefer to accept only Christian refugees and that it would be impossible to integrate Muslim communities into Slovakia's predominantly Catholic society.
 His strong focus on border protection and his nationalist, anti-immigrant campaign was highly effective, helping his Direction – Social Democracy party secure a victory in the March 2016 general election.